↑Top / Menu / Search

 Minor hiccups such as drainage, width of footpath and use of a culvert were overcome and as far as can be established the construction of the Foundry, including machine shop, smithy, pattern makers’ shop and offices as per the plans went ahead without significant problems being experienced, the new buildings being completed in June 1939.
 Removal of equipment from Waterbeer Street took several weeks.

 The removal was interesting, several quotes had been sought and the cheapest turned out to be the Great Western Railway.
-The achieved this by having a 3 wheeled petrol driven colt to which they could attach trailers and also using horse drawn flat carts.
+The achieved this by having a 3-wheeled petrol driven colt to which they could attach trailers and also using horse drawn flat carts.
 The point being that for many items the time involved was mostly in loading and unloading so the mechanised unit could serve three trailers, two loading/unloading, one in transit, and while the carts took longer for the journey the cost of standing time was so much less it saved more than the extra time in transit, also the uphill part was with the cart unloaded.
-It was at the same time that the company had opened a Showroom in Queen Street at the (then) new Central Station where it remained until 1957 when it relocated to 19 North Street.
-(Where it still is.)
+It was at the same time that the company had opened a Showroom in Queen Street at the (then) new Central Station where it remained until 1957 when it relocated to 19 North Street (where it is still.)

 Operations at the new foundry commenced in late July, early August and the new cupola being put to its first use on or before the 19th August 1939.